 \end{expl}

-We try other various examples and find the following statement which explains the first phenomena described in \cref{expl:more_complicated_ex}. \begin{prop} Let $f = f_1 f_2$ such that $\gcd(f_1, f_2)=1.$ Assume further $\rad(f_1)$ and $\rad(f_2)$ have the same factorization type.
+We tried various other examples and found the following statement which explains the first phenomenon described in \cref{expl:more_complicated_ex}. \begin{prop} Let $f = f_1 f_2$ where $\gcd(f_1, f_2)=1.$ Assume further that $\rad(f_1)$ and $\rad(f_2)$ have the same factorization type.
 Let